 US States with No Minimum Wage Limit

 Five of the southern States have not configured any laws on minimum wages.
-They include Tennessee, South Carolina, Mississippi, Louisiana, and Alabama.
-In these states, it is even legal for an employer to pay a worker 25 cents, thus it contributes to the high level of poverty experienced in these states.
+They are Tennessee, South Carolina, Mississippi, Louisiana, and Alabama.

 Effects of Minimum Wage